BattleTalent/community-docs/docs/tools-in-mtk/UnityMcpServer/Introduction.md

 ## FAQs
 - If you encounter errors or experience long delays after starting the MCP server, it's best to manually run the command to install the dependencies after install uv python package manager.
-    - Run this in the BTModToolkit root directory:
+    - Run the following command in the BTModToolkit root directory and close CMD after download completes:
         ```
         uv --directory .\UnityMCP\UnityMcpServer\src run server.py
         ```
+- If the Unity MCP Tool remains red or if other IDEs fail to establish a connection, try restarting the Unity MCP Bridge in the Unity Editor, followed by restarting the cursor or any affected IDEs.